-Sometimes a request from a customer inspires me to set up a CodeGrade assignment and explore new ways of autograding.
-In this case I got a request to provide an example of how to do unit testing to autograde a C# assignment.
-Creating C# assignments in CodeGrade is rather easy, either using mono, or by actually using .NET Core, which is available for Linux and MacOS as well nowadays.
-The thing is, though, often you don't want students to hand in a complete project, as that makes it harder to focus on the important stuff: the actual files they create.
-It is much easier and less error prone, especially for basic assignments, if students just hand in the .cs files they have created instead of the whole Visual Studio project.
+Creating C# assignments in CodeGrade is easy, either using mono, or by actually using .NET Core, which is available for Linux and MacOS as well nowadays.
+The thing is, C#projects require students to create a complete project, which makes it harder to focus on the important things: the actual code that they write.
+It is much easier and less error prone, especially for basic assignments, if students can just hand in the .cs files they have created instead of the whole Visual Studio project.

-Now comes the interesting part: using those files, and automatically creating the project structure around them.
-The reason we want to do this, is so that we can use the .NET tools to test the code and write unit tests using xUnit, one of the most popular unit testing frameworks for C#.
+Now comes the interesting part: using those code files to automatically create the project structure around them.
+The reason we want to create the project files, is so that we can use the .NET tools to test the code and write unit tests using xUnit, one of the most popular unit testing frameworks for C# and pre-installed on CodeGrade.
 The .NET Core framework provides the "dotnet" command to run projects and tests.
 But, for the "dotnet" command to work it has to be a valid project.
-In this case, we do not want students to hand in full projects, so we will have to craft the project and insert the tests automatically.
-This might sound difficult, but it is actually not that hard and quite fast to all set up.
+Since we do not want students to hand in full projects, we will have to craft the project and insert the tests automatically.
+This might sound difficult, but it is actually not that hard and quite fast to set up.

-Before we start setting up the CodeGrade assignment straight away, it is usually a good idea to start locally on your own computer.
+Before we start setting up the assignment in CodeGrade, it is usually a good idea to start locally on your own computer.
 There we can easily figure out how we can create the structure, test if it works, and then port it to CodeGrade when we have a clear and clean idea.

 For this particular example, we will be following most of the structure from this excellent guide from Microsoft.
 In this example, students will create a small program that will check if a number is prime.
 Following the earlier guideline, students will only hand in the PrimeService.cs file, which is a simple function to determine if a number is a prime.
 To make sure students only hand in this file, we can use CodeGrade's hand-in instructions.
 The Microsoft guide walks you through setting up a whole solution, but for our purposes, that's not necessary.
-The simple structure we would like to create is as follows:
+In the end, the simple structure we would like to end up with when running our students’ code in AutoTest is as follows:

 This gives us the following tasks: